 The mission of the Center for Perioperative Research is to facilitate research projects designed to test strategies that promote high quality perioperative care.
 Our research can be grouped into the following categories:

 We are currently collaborating on a project investigating common and rare variant association of opioid addiction using the network-wide eMERGE (Electronic Medical Records and Genomics Network) Phase 3 cohort.
-This is an NIH-funded ongoing study (NIH; U01 HG008685) that uses Partners Healthcare and collaborator data.
+This is an NIH-funded ongoing study (NIH; U01 HG008685) that uses Mass General Brigham and collaborator data.
 We hope to select opioid addiction phenotypes by temporal algorithms and identify major common and disease-specific opioid addition variants.

 Phone: (617) 732-8222